Dry mouth during cancer treatmentChemotherapy - dry mouth; Radiation therapy - dry mouth; Transplant - dry mouth; Transplantation - dry mouth

-- You may have cuts or cracks in your lips or at the corners of your mouth.
+- Cuts or cracks in your lips, or at the corners of your mouth

-- Your dentures may no longer fit well.
-This may cause sores on your gums.
+- Your dentures may no longer fit well, causing sores on the gums

 Take Care of Your Mouth

 Take good care of your mouth during cancer treatment.
 Not doing so can lead to an increase in bacteria in your mouth.
 The bacteria can cause infection in your mouth, which can spread to other parts of your body.

 - Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.

 - Let your toothbrush air dry between brushings.

 - If toothpaste makes your mouth sore, brush with a solution of 1 teaspoon (5 grams) of salt mixed with 4 cups (1 liter) of water.
 Pour a small amount into a clean cup to dip your toothbrush into each time you brush.

 Rinse your mouth 5 or 6 times a day for 1 to 2 minutes each time.
 Use one of the following solutions when you rinse:

 - One teaspoon (5 grams) of salt in 4 cups (1 liter) of water